 Working with Kids Can Be a Lot of Fun—But Not Always

 It will be up to you as the dentist to keep the energy in your practice positive and fun.
 Working with the right team can make all the difference.
 As you search for a job or consider partnering with a group like Community Dental Partners, be sure to scope out the culture and environment of their pediatric practice.
-We believe in crafting a welcoming atmosphere for kids as an essential step toward great experiences and a lifetime of excellent dental health.
+We believe in crafting a welcoming atmosphere for kids as an essential step toward positive experiences and a lifetime of excellent oral health.

 Pediatric Dentists Need to Be Comfortable Working with an Audience